top of page

 Practical

-• The member must demonstrate appropriate rope management;
+• The member must demonstrate exceptional rope management;

 Theoretical material